Mixtures of Neural Network Experts with Application to Phytoplankton Flow Cytometry Data

 \baselineskip=12pt

 2mm

 4mm \baselineskip=12pt

 Flow cytometry is a valuable technique that measures the optical properties of particles at a single-cell resolution.
 When deployed in the ocean, flow cytometry allows oceanographers to study different types of photosynthetic microbes called phytoplankton.
 It is of great interest to study how phytoplankton properties change in response to environmental conditions.
-In our work, we develop a nonlinear mixture of experts model for simultaneous clustering and regression utilizing random-weight neural networks.
-Our model allows one to flexibly estimate how cell properties and relative abundances depend on environmental covariates, without the computational burden of backpropagation.
+In our work, we develop a nonlinear mixture of experts model to estimate separate regression functions for each subpopulation utilizing random-weight neural networks.
+Our model allows one to flexibly estimate how cell properties and relative abundances depend on environmental covariates in each segment of a heterogeneous sample, without the computational burden of backpropagation.
 We show that the proposed model provides superior predictive performance in simulated examples compared to a mixture of linear experts.
 Also, applying our model to real data, we show that our model has (1) comparable out-of-sample prediction performance, and (2) more realistic estimates of phytoplankton behavior.

 \baselineskip=12pt

 {\bf Keywords:} Flow Cytometry, Mixture of Experts, Model-based clustering, Phytoplankton, Random Weight Neural Networks

 \pagenumbering{arabic} \baselineskip=24pt